How Many BTU Do I Need? Understanding Proper AC Sizing in East Tennessee

 Undersized AC Unit

-If the outdoor unit for your air conditioner is too small for the square footage of your home, it’ll have to run constantly and barely put out enough cool air to keep you cool.
+If you are wondering how many BTUs your air conditioner needs for the square footage of your home, it's crucial to get it right.
+If the outdoor unit is too small, it’ll have to run constantly and barely put out enough cool air to keep you cool.
 You could also experience uneven cooling in each room of your home.

 Oversized AC Unit

-If your air conditioning unit is too large for the square footage of your home, it’ll be forced to turn on and off more often.
+If your air conditioning unit is too large for the square footage of your home, it’s crucial to know how many BTU are needed to avoid frequent on and off cycles.
 It’ll turn on, lower the temperature to your preferred setting, then shut down.
 By doing this multiple times a day, you’ll get more wear and tear on your AC and increase operating costs.

 The East Tennessee Air Conditioning Sizing Guide